-Bugs for upstream cloud-init are tracked using Launchpad.
+Bugs for upstream cloud-init are tracked using GitHub Issues.
 To file a bug:

 - 1. Collect the necessary debug logs as described above. - 2.
-Create a Launchpad account or login to your existing account. - 3.
-Report an upstream cloud-init bug.
+Report an upstream cloud-init bug on GitHub.

 If debug logs are not provided, you will be asked for them before any further time is spent debugging.
 If you are unable to obtain the required logs please explain why in the bug.